glide-the/transformers-qwen3-moe-fused/README.md

 The implementation in this repo is largely based on the MoE kernel in [Unsloth](https://github.com/unslothai/unsloth/blob/2bfc39b6387577457834059c59f83fcdb954c9bd/unsloth/kernels/moe), which is based on the Triton [grouped GEMM](https://triton-lang.org/main/getting-started/tutorials/08-grouped-gemm.html).
 I've added strides, masks, and autotune configs for small or 'thin' matrices, which are needed for LoRA.

 I aim to keep the code readable and easy to follow.
 I only used the most mature features of Triton, such as load and store, rather than things like TMA and swizzle.
+I've benchmarked it on RTX 3080 and it's close to the theoretical fp16 and bf16 performance.

 ### LoRA